sentinel-tools/eventilator/README.md

 With the addition of a default handler for registrator which stores failover metrics in a Redis instance there will be config files for each mode.
 These are expected to be stored in `/etc/redis/eventilator.conf` and `/etc/redis/registrator.conf`.
 Currently only registrator uses a config file to learn about the Redis instance.
+If not found it uses a default value of a localhost Redis instance on the default port with authentication.
 As new handlers such as monitoring hooks are added into eventilator it will expect the configuration in it's config file.

 # Custom Eventilator Handlers